nanlovescan/nansheng.github.io/_pages/research.md

     Error mitigation scheme for quantum algorithms <br>
     Quantum algorithms as solvers for downfolded Hamiltonians

-* **Scientific Computing**
+* **Scientific Computing** <br>
   Besides the topics closely related to quantum, I am also broadly intereted in **numerical algorithms for scientific computing**.
-In many cases, physical problems, especially those are limited by computational cost, can be viewed in a mathematical way and from that angle, robust numerical tricks can be introduced for indentifying and solving the bottleneck.
+In many cases, physical problems, especially those are limited by computational cost, can be viewed in a mathematical way and from that angle, robust numerical tricks can be introduced for indentifying and solving the bottleneck. <br>
   * **Areas:** <br>
     Numerical computing <br>
     Parallel computing